iiYese/aery/README.md

-# Aery
+## Aery
 >The nest of a bird on a cliff or a mountaintop

+Non-fragmenting (slight misnomer) relations for Bevy.

+### What is supported:
-ZST relations for Bevy with low fragmenting featuring:
+- ZST relations
-- Declarative Query APIs
+- Fragmenting on (relation) type
-- Declarative Spawning APIs
+- Declarative joining & traversing
+- Explicit despawn cleanup

+### What is not supported:
+- Fragmenting on target
+- Target querying
+- Implicit despawn cleanup

+### In future:
-- Despawn Policies
+- Non-ZST relations?